-Although Illinois boating accidents decreased in 2015 from 2014, the number of operating under the influence (OUI) arrests increased.
+Although Illinois boating accidents have decreased in recent years, the number of operating under the influence (OUI) arrests increased.
 There are 16 different categories of boating citations.
-In 2015, the number of citations for OUI came in second only to citations written for passengers not wearing their life jackets.
+The number of citations for OUI came in second only to citations written for passengers not wearing their life jackets.
 Coming in fifth on the list were citations for operating a boat with a blood alcohol content (BAC) of over 0.08.
 That blood alcohol level generally results in criminal charges being filed against drunk driving for vehicle drivers.

 Current Illinois “Drunk Boating” Laws

 There are specific laws applicable to drunk operation of a boat.
 The legislation was prompted by the tragic death of a 10-year old boy, Tony Borcia.
 Tony had just fallen off an inner tube he was riding with his sister.
 His father and two other siblings were in a pontoon boat ahead pulling the tube behind.
 As the pontoon boat circled back to get Tony, the family saw a boat barrelling toward Tony.

 The family frantically yelled and waved, but their attempts to get the attention of the charging boat operator failed.
 They watched in horror as the boat driver, who was under the influence of alcohol and cocaine, ran over Tony, killing him instantly.
 The drunk boat operator, who had a prior DUI conviction, pled guilty and was sentenced to 10 years in prison.
 The jail time will not bring back Tony nor relieve the grief of Tony’s family.

 Tony’s father was present when the current governor signed the law which now, among other things, provides for: